Table of contents

 You can begin receiving SMP up to 11 weeks before your baby’s due date, and the latest you can begin is the date of birth.

-• 90% of your average weekly earnings for the first 6 weeks
+- 90% of your average weekly earnings (before tax) for the first 6 weeks

 If you do not qualify for Statutory Maternity Pay, you may be eligible for Maternity Allowance.

-You could receive either:
+You could receive:

 There are two periods of time that you could receive Maternity Allowance for – 14 weeks or 39 weeks.

-Link to the Maternity Allowance claim form.
+To claim, complete a Maternity Allowance (MA1) claim form.

 When do I need to notify my employer?

-You must notify your employer about your pregnancy in order to be eligible for Maternity Leave.
+You must notify your employer about your pregnancy, in order to be eligible for Maternity Leave.

-This needs to be at least 15 weeks before your due date; your employer must then confirm the start and end dates of your Maternity Leave within 28 days.
+This needs to be at least 15 weeks before your due date.
+Your employer must then confirm the start and end dates of your Maternity Leave within 28 days.

 These dates can be adjusted in unforeseen circumstances, such as premature birth, stillbirth or you simply want to return to work earlier than you expected to.
 If you do wish to change your return to work date, you must give your employer at least 8 weeks’ notice.

-To receive Statutory Maternity Pay, you must give your employer at least 28 days’ notice of when you want your pay to start, and proof that you are pregnant.
 This proof could be a letter from your doctor or midwife, or a MATB1 certificate, that shows that you are pregnant and when the baby is due.
 If the baby is premature and you haven’t notified your employer yet, you must do so as soon as possible.

 Statutory pay if you are self-employed